AliRezaJoodi/AVR_Projects/RelayRemoteController_IR_4CH_ATMEGA8/README.md

 ## Relay Remote Controller, IR, 4CH
 Note: This is just a prototype and needs improvement.
-Note: The Current firmware supports RC5 remotes only.
+Note: The current firmware supports RC5 remotes only.

 ### Pictures
 Model 3, v1.0